 1. Four sets of plans for new buildings and building footprint changes to existing buildings, as follows:

 a.
-Two full sets including dimensioned site plan for Building Code review.
+Two full sets including dimension site plan for Building Code review.

 b.
-Two partial sets with existing and proposed utilities including storm drains and curbs, sidewalks, entrances, elevations and dimensioned site plan for engineering and zoning/planning.
+Two partial sets with existing and proposed utilities including storm drains and curbs, sidewalks, entrances, elevations and dimension site plan for engineering and zoning/planning.

 2. A survey, plat or clearly drawn site plan showing the location of the finished structure with distances from each property line must be submitted for any new construction involving a footprint change to the structure.
 The site plan must also show new additions and/or enclosures of existing porches or decks as well as any easements within your property borders.

 3. Asbestos Certification Form PDF (for commercial and Multifamily buildings built prior to 1985)- Any renovation, demolition or roofing of a nonresidential building, a residential building with more than four units, or a residential building being renovated or demolished for commercial or public purposes must have an asbestos certification form signed and filed with the permit.

 4. Health Department approval for any new restaurant and/or remodeling of an existing restaurant is necessary prior to issuance of a building permit.
 The Health Department also regulates hotel/motel swimming pools.

 5. When determined necessary by the building official, construction documents shall include adequate detail of the structural, mechanical, plumbing, mechanical and electrical components.
 All engineered documents, including relevant computations, shall be sealed by the RDP responsible for the design.